ar-to/boilerplate/README.md

 ##### NodeJS/NPM, Bower, SASS, RequireJS, PugJS, Gulp, Modernizr, Normalize.css

 Boilerplate provides the files necessary to start a front-end web development project.
 JSON files to help install all dependancies quickly with npm and bower but also a basic directory to use that works with the gulpfile.js, making it easy to get up and running writing markup templates with PugJS, RequireJS and Sass.
 Boilerplate also comes with modernizr and normalize.css.
+Yeoman generators are also an option once yeoman in installed globally.

+## Global NPM packages

+Below are packages installed globally with npm to use with the command line interface.
+Refer to each tool's website for installation instructions.

+├── bower@1.8.0
+├── generator-h5bp@1.4.0
+├── grunt-cli@1.2.0
+├── gulp-cli@1.2.2
+├── less@2.7.2
+├── modernizr@3.3.1
+├── npm@4.4.0
+├── npm-check@5.4.0
+├── pug-cli@1.0.0-alpha6
+├── requirejs@2.3.3
+└── stylus@0.54.5
+└── yo@1.8.5

+## Directory Structure

+This is the directory structure that can be used with npm modules and gulpfile.js.

 ```bash
 .
 ├── dist